PARENTING STRESS RELIEF

 A day in the life of a Parent/Caregiver of a child with autism spectrum disorder can include any number of Challenges and Stress ie :

-- Helping their child avoid sensory overload
+- Helping your child avoid sensory overload

 - Coping with Unexpected tantrums in public,

-- Their child being unable to sleep,
+- Your child being unable to sleep,

 - Keeping the Parent/Caregiver from getting the rest they need.